vdelachaux/4DPop-QuickOpen/README.md

 Action shortcuts now available.
 [Select one and 4DPop QuickOpen do the work!](#new)

+And more, you can register, very easily, [your own actions](#userActions) from the host database or from a component to run code or display a form!

 I strongly encourage you to enrich this project through pull request.
 This can only benefit the [4D developer community](https://discuss.4d.com/search?q=4D%20for%20iOS).

 `Enjoy the 4th dimension`